HOW TO GROW PAPERWHITES?

 A wonderful fragrance, quick results and super easy to grow: Paperwhites are the perfect first project for a new gardener.
 They are a staple for Christmas forcing, and a chance for people living in hardiness zones 8-10 to also get to enjoy flower bulbs in their gardens.

-Indoors: Plant in late summer, blooms in winter
+Indoors: Plant in fall/early winter, blooms in winter

 Outdoors: plant in fall, blooms in spring

 Indoors: 3” deep, close together

 When your DutchGrown Paperwhites arrive and you can’t plant them immediately, it’s important to store them correctly: unpack them right away and put them in a dry place with plenty of air circulation, where the temperature is between 50 and 70 degrees Fahrenheit.